tanyaleepr/tanyaleepr/README.md

 <h2> About me </h2>

 Hello!
-I am Tanya Gonzalez (李佳佳).
-I am currently a student of Software Development at Vanderbilt, and Chinese Philosophy student at Harvard.
-I love to learn different topics and aspects of life, that is why I keep pushing myself into developing technological skills to empower minorities in my field.
-As for my background in academia, I have a Bachelor of Science in Criminal Justice and a Masters of Arts in International Affairs.
-My goal is to work in different fields to empower society in developing their own skills in life.
+I am Tanya Gonzalez (李佳佳), a Bilingual Software Engineer passionate about Full Stack Development and promoting safety through the knowledge and software development best practices.

-⚡ Fun fact: I enjoy reading, learning, and talking about different political theories.
-I love to learn from all ethnicities, and I would love to move to any country in Asia.
+⚡ Fun fact: I enjoy reading, learning, and talking about political theories.

-💬 Ask me anything, I will be more than happy to connect :D
+💬 Ask me anything.
+I will be more than happy to connect :D

 <h2 align="center"> Languages and Tools: </h2>